 What is cloning?
 It is a process of creating a new virtual machine by copying the existing VM.
-It will copy the virtual hard disk file (VDI) and configuration files to the new location.
+It will copy the virtual hard disk (VDI) and configuration files to the new location.
 This process helps in reducing time and disk space for creating similar virtual machines.

 Here is an example,